Research and reports

 Location is an important factor when it comes to affordability and rental yield.
-Here are some of the best buy-to-let areas in the UK and the top 10 areas for rental yield if location is no object in your property search.
+Here are some of the best buy-to-let areas in the UK and the best areas in London for rental yield if location is no object in your property search.

 Unless you’re a cash buyer then you’ll need to arrange a mortgage.
 And that means you’ll need a deposit.

 A buy-to-let mortgage deposit is usually about 25 per cent of the property’s value – and typically higher than the five to 10 per cent deposit you need for a house you plan to live in.